abhinavk96/FS-Udacity-Logs-Analysis/README.md

 * **error_significant** : It fetches all those dates from logs on which the percentage of requests resulting in error is greater than 1.
 * **generate_report** : It is a helper function, which formats the report text and calls the other 3 functions.

-All the functions achieve their result using a *JOINS* in a single SQL query.
+All the functions achieve their result using *JOINS* in a single SQL query.